gnwncpta/plain-to-json/README.md

 2. Provide the file with the format like this `Full Name | First Name | Last Name | Email`
 3. Finally, Run the code by type `npm start`

+### Important
+- I already give the plain.txt file
+- You can modify the file as want as you want

 ### Result:
 - The output file would be `result.json`